 The Connected Systems are configuration objects that hold the connection and authentication details for the products you plan to integrate.
 A connected system usually consists of connection details (URL, policy path, proxy settings, etc.) and authentication details (usernames, passwords, tokens, keys, etc.).

 All products using the HTTPS protocol have an SSL certificate.
 You must import the certificate to ZigiOps Keystore to establish a successful connection to the corresponding system.
-Note that the ZigiOps trusts all public authorities trusted by Java.
+Note that ZigiOps trusts all public authorities trusted by Java.

 Follow the steps below to import the certificate: